reeceawalsh/LanguageLearner/README.md

 10. Set the practice button to say "Retry" when the user is on the practice view and then change back to practice when on the input view.
 ~~11.
 New bug - when an item is incorrect, it's being added to the dictionary but with a blank value or key.
 Probably due to it being contained already, need to fix this.~~
 ~~11.
 Adding buttons to choose language.
-Choosing language will change which file is being used to read and write to.~~
-11. Score is not resetting when swapping between different views.
-12. Need to add words back to the array when pressing the retry button
-13. Need to make sure not getting a word right adds it twice.
+Choosing language will change which file is being used to read and write to.~~ ~~11.
+Score is not resetting when swapping between different views.~~ ~~12.
+Need to add words back to the array when pressing the retry button~~ ~~13.
+Need to make sure not getting a word right adds it twice.~~
+14. Need to set up automatic testing because manual testing is tedious